 1/2 cup brandy, rum, or sherry (your choice)

-forms a soft ball when a little of the mixture is dropped in cold water.
+In a large saucepan over medium-high heat, boil the water and sugar until the cooking thermometer reaches 235 degrees F. or until it forms a soft ball when a little of the mixture is dropped in cold water.

 Remove from heat and stir in whatever liquor you are using; pour over the top of the warm cake.